 FREE BOOKS - Crossing Zone Flyers

-What's your favorite way to to receive a book?
+What's your favorite way to receive a book?

-I love any possible way really weather a purchase a gift or trade.
+I love any possible way really if it's purchased, a gift, trade, or a freebie.

 I Love it more when someone recommends something I don't normally read & end up liking the book.

 What is your favorite way to acquire a book?

 A book is not only a friend, it makes friends for you.

 When you have possessed a book with mind and spirit, you are enriched.
 But when you pass it on you are enriched threefold"

 Do you prefer to read at the library, on vacation, in a chair or in bed before sleep, upside down while studying?
 I'd love to hear it.